Arbuthnot, Saskatchewan: History

 The post office remained in the Bolen's store building until 1968.
 The first post office had been in the home of Mrs I P Johnston at the north end of the community and it was later moved into the general store.

 The Arbuthnot Co-op was incorporated in 1935 and was managed in turn by Ed Faber, Charles Becker, Edwin Hepper, Bill Schlichting and Henry Schlageter.
 It was dissolved in 1963.

 The Saskatchewan Pool elevator and the Pioneer Grain elevator were built in 1935.
 They built a house for the pool agent in 1947.
 The Saskatchewan Wheat Pool sold their elevator to the Pioneer Co. on 31 July 1974 and moved it to Aneroid on 21 August 1974.
 The Pioneer elevator was used until early 1984.
 It was demolished and burned on 21 December 1984.
 The Pioneer Elevator was managed by Dan Kohlenberg from Bateman, a community 25 mi to the northeast of Arbuthnot.
 The Imperial Oil company was located on the west side of the road between Arbuthnot Hall (to the north) and Arbuthnot Co-op (to the south).
 It was managed by Herman Silzer.
 The Canadian Oil Co was managed by P Harms.

 Education

-Arbuthnot no longer has a school, but those who live in or around Arbuthnot are sent to the neighbouring village of Gravelbourg which has a school that covers Kindergarten to Grade 12 serving approximately N/A students.
+Arbuthnot no longer has a school, but those who live in or around Arbuthnot are sent to the neighbouring village of Gravelbourg which has a school that covers Kindergarten to Grade 12 serving approximately N/A students, but 2 elevators…